-Sample Sample Unit Plan Organizat ion, Synthesis , Position and d Presentation Session Standard(s) Time Preparation and Materials 9 ET 1.3.1 ET 1.3.3 SS 5.4.1 30 minutes Research Notebook Digital tools for organizing notes, building bibliography, and to create and publish a presentation.
-Computers or devices for student use.
-Synthesis Optional Internet access, if students will be using online digital tools.
+Sample Sample Unit Plan Organizat tion, Synthesis, Position and Presentation Session Standard(s) Time Preparation and Materials 9 Synthesis ET 1.3.1 ET 1.3.3 SS 5.4.1 30 minutes □ Research Notebook □ Tools to construct a final paper, or create and publish a presentation □ Computers or devices for student use. □ Web site evaluation tool Optional □ Internet access, if students will be using an online digital tool 10 Develop a Draft ET 1.3.3 SS 4.3.2 SS 5.4.1 SS 5.4.2 90 minutes (or as needed for writing) ☐ Research Notebook ☐ Digital tools for organizing notes, building bibliography, and to create and publish a presentation. ☐ Computers or devices for student use.
+Optional ☐ Internet access, if students will be using online digital tools.
 (Be sure that the Web site(s) you want to use will be accessible for students.
 If blocked, contact your district's technology department or select other digital tools.)
-10 Develop ET 1.3.3 SS 2.2.1 SS 5.4.1 SS 5.4.2 90 minutes (or as needed for writing) Tools to construct a final paper, or create and publish a presentation Computers or devices for student use. a Draft 55 0 2 Optional ☐ Computer connected to a projector, if students will be presenting ■ Internet access if presentation materials are online 11 Final Product all 60 minutes Research Notebook Tools to construct a final paper, or create and publish a presentation Computers or devices for student use Web site evaluation tool Optional Internet access, if students will be using an online digital tool
+11 Final Product all 60 minutes □ Tools to construct a final paper, or create and publish a presentation □ Computers or devices for student use.
+Optional □ Computer connected to a projector, if students will be presenting □ Internet access if presentation materials are online